Richmond Physiotherapy Associates

 Kath has worked at Kingston Hospital NHS Trust, Surrey since 1993 initially in the field of Musculoskeletal Outpatients.
 She developed one of the first Extended Scope Practitioner posts in the field of Paediatric Orthopaedics in the UK and has been working in this post since 1998.

 She works closely with the Paediatric Orthopaedic Consultants at Kingston and St Georges’ Hospitals and has developed particular expertise in the management of children and adolescents with complex musculoskeletal pain presentations.
-Whilst her clinical caseload is predominantly within the NHS, she has a small private caseload of children specifically referred for her expert
+Kath’s clinical caseload is within the NHS, based at Kingston Hospital, Surrey

 Additionally, Kath coleads a physiotherapy led Infant Hip Screening Service at Kingston Hospital which is designed to screen and manage at risk babies for Developmental Dysplasia of the Hip (DDH).
 Kath is trained in the use of specialist ultrasound scanning techniques, which she employs together with detailed clinical examination to identify DDH, and is responsible for the planning and implementation of management strategies for these children.